PaulusElektrus/OpenHantek_to_Plot/Readme.md

 ## Usage

-    `python main.py -s data/test.csv`
+    `python main.py -o data/test.csv`

 ------------

 ## Help

-  -h, --help

-    show this help message and exit

-  -s SOURCE, --source SOURCE

-    path to .csv file from OpenHantek

-  -w WINDOW, --window WINDOW
+  -h, --help            show this help message and exit -o OPEN, --open OPEN  path to .csv file from OpenHantek -w WINDOW, --window WINDOW
                         show the plot in a window?

-  -p PATH, --path PATH

-    or path for exporting the file to .svg
+  -s SAVE, --save SAVE  or path for exporting the file to .svg

 ------------